jorgego11/aiopslabs/docs/integration.md

 ![elk integration 6](./images/elk-integration-6.png "ELK integration 6")

-Finally, click on the `Done` button.
-After some time, you will see the message `Connection completed.
+Finally, click on `Cancel`.

+If you had saved the configuration, after some time, you will see the message `Connection completed.
 IBM Cloud Pak for Watson AIOps has successfully processed your request`.
-Click on the `ELK` Connection type and then the ELK integration page will show the `EFK for QOTD` integration you just defined showing the Data Flow Status as `Running` as shown below:
+Then if you click on the `ELK` Connection type the ELK integration page would show the `EFK for QOTD` integration you just defined showing the Data Flow Status as `Running` as shown below:

 ![elk integration 7](./images/elk-integration-7.png "ELK integration 7")

-After around 15 minutes, it will stop pulling the data and the Data Flow Status will change to `Finished` as shown below. **Don't wait.
-Move to the next step in the meantime.**
+After some time, it would stop pulling data and the Data Flow Status would change to `Finished` as shown below.

 ![elk integration 8](./images/elk-integration-8.png "ELK integration 8")

 ---